qsnake/gpaw/doc/exercises/transport/transport.rst

     tcalc.set(pdos=[0, 1])
     pdos_ne = tcalc.get_pdos()

+Note that all indices in ``TransportCalculator`` refers to the scattering region minus the mandatory principal layer on each side.
 Why do you think the pdos of each the hydrogen TB sites has two peaks?

 To investigate the system you can try to diagonalize the subspace